Jennifer L. Rosario, MSW, LICSW

 She offers daytime and some evening appointments, in person and/or by teletherapy.
 She encourages new clients to start by attending in-person sessions to establish a strong therapeutic connection.
 In person therapy is also recommended for children, and she often encourages parents/caregivers of young children to participate in some sessions.

-Danina L. Rodrigues
+Danina L. Rodrigues, LMHC

 Danina received her Bachelors Degree from Bridgewater State University in Psychology, with a concentration in Child Psychology in 2006.
 She also attended Eastern Nazarene College and studied Marriage and Family Therapy, graduating in 2014.
 She is a licensed Mental Health Counselor in Massachusetts.

-Danina has worked as a case manager for families experiencing homelessness at an emergency shelter.
-She currently works as a school counselor at an alternative high school.
+Danina has worked as a case manager for families experiencing homelessness at an emergency shelter and she currently works as a school counselor at an alternative high school.

-Her specialty is in working with children and adolescents. and she also welcomes, young adults, and adult individuals.
+Her specialty is in working with children and adolescents, and she also welcomes young adults and adult individuals.
 Experienced in working with individuals who are experiencing trauma, abuse, anxiety, depression, loss/grief, special needs, Danina takes an approach that is warm and welcoming – meeting the client where they are.
 She believes strongly that the client is the expert in managing their mental health and the clinician’s role is to facilitate the conversation.
 Her treatment approaches include CBT, DBT, goal orientated therapy, motivational interviewing, strengths based therapy, mindfulness, faith based therapies.

 She is currently doing Telehealth appointments only.